cmajor-lang/docs/docs/QuckStart/main.md

 ```

 This creates a new folder containing a patch called "Hello" that can be explored, renamed and built upon.
 For in-depth details on how these files work, see the [Patch Format Guide](./Cmaj%20Patch%20Format.md)

+## Advanced functionality

+The `cmaj` tool can also code-generate C++ VST/AU versions of patches and run javascript scripts and automated tests.
+These are described in detail in their own documentation guides.

 -------------------------------------------------------------------------------